 The floating point

 Classes exist for wrapping primitive values inside of objects.
-In many cases, wrapping and unwrapping is performed automatically by the compiler (in which case, wrapping is called boxing, and unwrapping is called unboxing).
+In many cases, wrapping and unwrapping is performed automatically by the compiler (in which case, wrapping is called boxing

 The primitive types are defined to be the same on all machines and in all implementations